orca-scan/express-deprecator/README.md

 Suppress deprecated API calls, removing the need for legacy routes and easing load on endpoints.

+**Why?** over time, APIs accumulate old clients or unwanted traffic. express-mute helps to:
+* Remove legacy routes with no disruption
+* Drop deprecated traffic fast with minimal overhead
+* Manage rules in JSON _(not code)_ so updates are painless

 ## Features

 - Lightweight _(<100 lines)_ with no dependencies